Codecademy/docs/content/python/concepts/modules/modules.md

 - The [`random`](https://www.codecademy.com/resources/docs/python/random-module) module provides functions for dealing with random numbers.
 - The [`time`](https://www.codecademy.com/resources/docs/python/time-module) module provides various functions for dealing with time.

-## Python Third Party Modules
+## Python Third-Party Modules

 Python has a very broad selection of third-party modules that are devoted to particular tasks.

+These are third-party Python modules that have their own topic entries:

+- [NumPy](https://www.codecademy.com/resources/docs/numpy):  a popular [open source](https://www.codecademy.com/resources/docs/general/open-source) Python library used for complex mathematical operations and multi-dimensional [arrays](https://www.codecademy.com/resources/docs/general/array).
+- [Pandas](https://www.codecademy.com/resources/docs/pandas): a popular open source Python module used for data analysis and manipulation.

-Below is a selection from among them:
+Below is a selection of other third-party modules of note: